Robert McKerrall1

 Consanguinity Index=0.0%

-Nicholas Ridley, Baron Ridley of Liddesdale was born on 17 February 1929.
-He is the son of Matthew White Ridley, 3rd Viscount Ridley and Ursula Lutyens.
-He married Hon.
-Clayre Campbell, daughter of Alastair Campbell, 4th Baron Stratheden and Jean Helen St. Clair Anstruther-Gray, on 17 August 1950.
-He died on 4 March 1993 at age 64.1
+Nicholas Ridley, Baron Ridley of Liddesdale was born on 17 February 1929.2 He was the son of Matthew White Ridley, 3rd Viscount Ridley and Ursula Lutyens.2 He married, firstly, Hon.
+Clayre Campbell, daughter of Brigadier Alastair Campbell, 4th Baron Stratheden of Cupar and Campbell of St. Andrews and Jean Helen St. Clair Anstruther-Gray, on 17 August 1950.3 He and Hon.
+Clayre Campbell were divorced in 1974.4 He married, secondly, Judith Mary Augustine Kendall, daughter of Dr. Ernest Kendall, on 16 February 1979.4 He died on 4 March 1993 at age 64.1

 Children of Nicholas Ridley, Baron Ridley of Liddesdale and Hon.
 Clayre Campbell